AleshPatil/profile-demo/README.md

 # profile-demo
-This is mini project for profile portfolio
+This is mini project for profile portfolio.